Chapter 1. Introduction

 (End installation procedure.)

 For this Quick Start, it is Ok to use DHCP for both VMs.
-In later examples there will be multiple external VMs using the 203.0.113.0/24 network, all set up the same way and attached via tap(4) interfaces to a if_bridge(4) on the FreeBSD host.
+In later examples there will be multiple external VMs using the 203.0.113.0/24 network and other private networks, all set up the same way and attached via tap(4) interfaces to one or more if_bridge(4) interfaces on the FreeBSD host.

 To ensure you have the first two VMs setup correctly, ping the firewall VM from the external1 VM and vice-versa.
 Communications should be successful.
 If not, check the above installation details and troubleshoot any network issues.
 It should be possible ping in both directions, and even ssh(1) from one VM to the other.